tradovate/example-api-csharp-trading/README.md

 # C# Trading Example
 This example is designed to help you understand how trading using the C# language works.
 This is a complete project that will:
 - Grant you the authority to access the Tradovate Web Services using your Tradovate account credentials.
-- Attempt to make trades on your behalf using the Tradovate WebAPI and Real-Time WebSocket services.
+- Attempt to make trades on your behalf using the Tradovate REST API and Real-Time WebSocket service.

 ## Run This Example (Mac/Linux)
 Tools you'll need: